AlvesMaickel/queen-store/README.md

 ## About Queen Store

-Queen Store is a basic system model as example to insert, update, show and delete data e how this datas can relate between itselfs.
-The system consists to in a user control access with authentication.
+Queen Store is a system model  basic to insert, update, show and delete data e how this datas can relate between itselfs.
+The system also consists in the user control access with authentication.
 Was used Laravel to development o the system.

 ## Composer